recursivediscourse/RandomApp/README.md

 - `set -o pipefail` which will show the exit status of the last command that threw a non-zero exit code is returned

 The `.gitignore` file makes sure the `bin` directory does not get tracked.

+The `bin` directory is probably unecessary, as you will build the go app inside the container.

+If VS code stops tracking the import paths for go, just restart it.
+It seems to cache stuff poorly.